MenkeTechnologies/myDBFinal/README.md

 # Personal Database-Driven Website for the Raspberry Pi3

-This website is using Java servlets, JSPs, JQuery, Boostrap, MySQL and more
+This website is using Java servlets, JSPs, JQuery, Bootstrap, MySQL and more

 Runs on Apache Tomcat